 As cycling art continues to bristle us, we pride ourselves for featuring what’s become almost a weekly vernisage of glorious two-wheeled inspired artwork.

 The latest comes from Swiss artist Carole Perret, who’s work carries forth a striking interpretation of Primitivism – with a particular fascination with nuns.

 Perret was born in 1951 in Bern, Switzerland.
 Under the tutelage of a “master”, she learned the old-world technique of painting on wood called Tempera.
 This almost-forgotten technique was used in the era of Quattrocento, before oil painting had been invented.

 Today, Tempera is barely a medium any more, mainly because it requires tremendous technique and meticulous preparation.

-Perret paintings are often categorized within the family of Naïve art (or as we said Primitivism), attended with reoccurring surrealist figures.
+Perret paintings are often categorized within the family of Naïve art (or as we said Primitivism), attended by reoccurring surrealist figures.

 Here, bicycles and nuns are presented within a magical, childlike universe of impertinence, yet nothing ever crosses the line.

-Over the decades, Perret’s work has been shown in galleries throughout Europe, with privately owned collections finding their way as far as the USA, Brazil, Japan, the Middle-East and more.
+Over the decades, Perret’s work has been shown in galleries throughout Europe, with privately owned pieces finding their way as far as the USA, Brazil, Japan, the Middle-East and more.

 You must be logged in to post a comment.